DarkPack13/SecondCity/modular_darkpack/readme.md

 // THIS IS A DARKPACK UI FILE
 ```

 This way they are easily identifiable as modular TGUI .tsx/.jsx files.
-You do not have to do anything further, and there will never be any need for a darkpack edit comment in a modular TGUI file.
+You do not have to do anything further, and there will never be any need for a Darkpack edit comment in a modular TGUI file.

 <!-- ## Exemplary PR's // TODO: REPLACE THESE!